What can we learn from Africa?

 A representative of a rich nation asks: “With all due respect, what could a nation of farmers offer to the rest of the world?”
 In the Black Panther movie, the world did not yet see the tremendous value that this African country could provide.
 Weapons (typical for a Marvel movie) is certainly not what the world needs.
 The Black Panther story is about secret technologies that real countries in Africa may not be able to offer today, although there is a lot of indigenous knowledge that can help the world to build a sustainable future.

 What can we learn from real Africa?
 Every culture offers a lot to learn from.
 From our experience in Tanzania, what we in the Western world can really learn from people in Tanzania is joy in life, love to each other, trust in God.
 And hope for our common future.
 That why we called our foundation “Bridge of Hope”.
+Hope is traveling in both directions along this bridge between different people, different communities, different cultures.
 As King T’Challa said: